lupyuen/lupyuen.github.io/src/de.md

 # Display Engine in Allwinner A64

-Recall that Allwinner A64's Display Engine is a __Real-Time Mixer__ that handles real-time __DMA, Overlay, Scaling and Blending__ of the Pixel Data (from the Framebuffers)...
+Recall that Allwinner A64's Display Engine is a __Real-Time Mixer__ that handles real-time __DMA, Overlay, Scaling and Blending__ of the Framebuffers...

 And the Display Engine pushes the output pixels to the __Timing Controller (TCON0)__ for display on PinePhone's LCD Display.